Steps To Enter The U.S. On An F-1 or J-1 Visa

 1. Log in ISS Student Portal.
 Your Pace University credentials (user name and password) will provide access to ISS Student Portal

 2. You will be prompted to select the appropriate term.
-Choose “Spring 2018”.
+Choose “Fall 2018”.
 This is when you begin your degree program at Pace and therefore are required to complete the immigration procedure as a new student

 3. On the check-in page you will be directed to reporting your arrival to the U.S. by uploading the following documents identifying you and serving as evidence of your arrival